 Required Courses: Middle and High Schools require each student to taker a Math, Language Arts, Science and Social Studies class each year.
 At the Middle School level, every student must also take a Physical Education class each year.
 PE is offered as an ENCORE class.
 Schools may also require classes to meet the particular theme of the school, or to meet the recognized education goals of the school.

 Math, at the Middle School level, prepares students for high school and beyond.
-Students who are planning to enroll directly into a four-year college or university after High School must complete in Middle or High school: Algebra I, Geometry, Algebra II, and a math course higher than Alegebra II.
-For students intending to go directly into the workforce or attend a community college, they must complete: Algebra I, Geometry, Algebra II and any additional math course.
+Students who are planning to enroll directly into a four-year college or university after High School must complete in Middle or High school: Common Core Math 1, 2,and 3 and a math course higher than CC Math 3.
+For students intending to go directly into the workforce or attend a community college, they must complete: CC Math 1, 2, and 3 and any additional math course.

 Starting with 8th grade students in 2007/08, math courses with high school course numbers will be credited toward meeting high school graduation requirements.
-Algebra I, Integrated I, Geometry, and Integrated II completed in middle school will now count as part of the four (4) math courses required for graduation.
+Common Core Math 1, 2, and 3 completed in middle school will now count as part of the four (4) math courses required for graduation.
 These courses taken in middle school will not, however, be used in the computation of the high school grade point average.

 The Other Big Four CORE Classes